two2tee/WorldModelPlanning/README.md

-# Evolutionary Planning on Learned World Model - Thesis Implementation
+# Evolutionary Planning in Latent Space (EPLS) - Paper Implementation

-This is the codebase for the Evolutionary Planning on Learned World Model thesis written by Thor V.A.N.
-Olesen and Dennis Thinh Tan Nguyen.
+Paper written by Thor V.A.N.
+Olesen, Dennis Thinh Tan Nguyen, Rasmus Berg Palm and Sebastian Risi: https://arxiv.org/abs/2011.11293

-In this repository we have extended the system to support an iterative training procedure and a modular arcitecture to allow future extensions with new environments, test bases and planning algorithms.
+This is the code repository used to demonstrate Evolutionary Planning in Latent Space on a Learned World Model.
+In this repository we have extended the World Models implementation to support an iterative training procedure with evolutionary planning, supported by a modular arcitecture to allow future extensions with new environments, test bases and planning algorithms.

-The goal of this work is to use **evolution to do online-planning on a learned model of the world** and and is inspired by the Paper: Ha and Schmidhuber, "*World Models*", 2018.https://doi.org/10.5281/zenodo.1207631.
+The goal of this work is to use **evolution to do online-planning in latent space on a learned model of the world** and and is inspired by the Paper: Ha and Schmidhuber, "*World Models*", 2018.https://doi.org/10.5281/zenodo.1207631.

-Similarly to the paper we use a Convolutional Variational Auto Encoder (ConvVAE) to learn a representation of the world and a Mixture Density Recurrent Neural Network (MDRNN) to learn the dynamics of the world.
+Similar to the World Models paper, we use a Convolutional Variational Auto Encoder (ConvVAE) to learn a representation of the world and a Mixture Density Recurrent Neural Network (MDRNN) to learn the dynamics of the world.

-While the paper uses a simple linear policy network (controller) to produce actions, we use planning algorithms such as **Random Mutation Hill Climbing (RMHC)** and **Rolling Horizon Evolutionary Algorithm (RHEA)** in conjunction with the world model as a forward model to perform online planning.
+While the paper uses a simple linear policy network (controller) to produce actions, we use evolutionary planning algorithms such as **Random Mutation Hill Climbing (RMHC)** and **Rolling Horizon Evolutionary Algorithm (RHEA)** with the world model as a forward model to perform online planning.
 More information about RHEA can found in the paper:  Raluca D. Gaina and Sam Devlin, Simon M. Lucas, and Diego Perez-Liebana, "*Rolling Horizon Evolutionary Algorithms for General Video Game Playing*",  2020. https://arxiv.org/pdf/2003.12331.pdf

-Finally, we have focused our attention on planning in the single-player real-time game  ’Car-Racing’  by Open AI https://gym.openai.com/envs/CarRacing-v0/ but the system is open for future extensions.
+Finally, we have focused our attention on planning in the single-player real-time game  ’Car-Racing’  by Open AI https://gym.openai.com/envs/CarRacing-v0/ but the system supports other environments too.

 ## Prerequisites
 The system is written in Python 3.7 and utilizes PyTorch 1.5.
 Please refer to https://pytorch.org/ for PyTorch installation details.